cepharum/hitchy/docs-source/tutorials/advanced-routing.md

 ## Routing Parameters

-Hitchy integrates popular [path-to-regexp](https://www.npmjs.com/search?q=path%2Dto%2Dregexp) to support highly flexible definition of request paths.
+Hitchy depends on popular [path-to-regexp](https://www.npmjs.com/search?q=path%2Dto%2Dregexp) to support highly flexible definition of request paths.
 This includes definition of named parameters to be exposed in context of request handlers.

 Append the following route definition in **config/routes.js**.
 This time you should know how to achieve that.